JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 ## Introduction

-In this project we pre-process a collection of news articles using Natural Language Processing, group similar articles together using our own implementation of the popular K-Means++ algorithm, predict each article's topic based on the unsupervised learning results, and use the predicted labels to classify new articles using the K-Nearest-Neighbors algorithm.
-We provide an interactive visualization of the clusters, and performance analysis of the classification.
+In this project I pre-process a collection of news articles using Natural Language Processing, group similar articles together using my own implementation of the popular K-Means++ algorithm, predict each article's topic based on the unsupervised learning results, and use the predicted labels to classify new articles using the K-Nearest-Neighbors algorithm.
+I provide an interactive visualization of the clusters, and performance analysis of the classification.